 M.E.K.
-(Methyl ethyl ketone peroxide), gelcoat and acetone are flammable and hazardous chemicals, if not handled properly.
+(Methyl ethyl ketone peroxide), gelcoat and acetone are flammable and hazardous chemicals that must be handled properly.
 Follow instructions on the containers carefully.
-After the gelcoat is catalyzed, it will soon heat up and put off fumes.
-When finished with catalyzed chemicals or when they start building up heat, submerse completely in water until cool.
+After the gelcoat is catalyzed it will soon heat up and put off fumes.
+When finished with catalyzed chemicals or if they start to build up heat submerse completely in water until cool.